Webtrends Tracking Code

 False or misleading statement in periodic financial information

-Since November 8, 2006, there has also been a liability for the financial information in a company’s annual and half year results and in the new interim management statements that provide a quarterly update.
-This derives from the EU’s Transparency Directive and applies only to listed companies in the UK (not those on AIM or PLUS).
+There is also liability for the financial information in a company’s annual and half-year results and in the interim management statements that provide a quarterly update.
+This derives from the EU’s Transparency Directive and applies only to listed companies in the United Kingdom (not those on AIM or PLUS).

 But this is not a personal liability for a director.
 If an investor acquires shares in a listed company and later incurs a loss because of something untrue or misleading in the company’s results, or because of the omission of a material fact, it is the company that will have to pay compensation.
 And the liability only crystallises if a director knew that the information was untrue or misleading, or was reckless on the point, or they left out the required information with the intention to deceive.

-So dishonesty or recklessness is needed on the part of a director, and honest mistakes should be excused.
+So dishonesty or recklessness is needed on the part of a director; honest mistakes should be excused.

 Audit reports